xcp-ng/xcp-ng-org/docs/additionalpackages.md

 # Additional packages

-The controller domain (dom0) is a privileged linux VM, based on CentOS.
+The controller domain (dom0) is a privileged Linux VM, based on CentOS.

 It may be useful to add more packages to it, with precaution.
 The XCP-ng project offers some in its repositories, and other packages can be installed from CentOS, EPEL, or even third party repositories.